Faculty & Research

 Bernd Wittenbrink

-Professor of Behavioral Science
+Robert S. Hamada Professor of Behavioral Science

-Bernd Wittenbrink is interested in the psychology of person perception and social judgment, specifically the impact that stereotypes and group attitudes may have on people's decisions and behaviors.
+Bernd Wittenbrink is interested in the psychology of person perception and social judgment, specifically the influence that stereotypes and group attitudes may have on people's decisions and behaviors.
 His research has been published in the premier journals of Social Psychology, such as the Journal of Personality and Social Psychology, the Journal of Experimental Social Psychology and Social Cognition.
 His book on recent developments in attitude measurement, Implicit Measures of Attitudes, coauthored with N. Schwarz, is published by Guilford Press.

 Wittenbrink's research also has been featured by The New York Times, NBC, and National Public Radio, among others, and has received funding though the Russell Sage Foundation.